 A. Operating Link in accordance with the Link Rail Fleet Management Plan;

-B. Maintaining equipment, specified facilities, systems, and Right-of-Way in accordance with the Link Rail Maintenance Management Plan and the Link Rail Maintenance Matrix attached hereto as Exhibit D;
+B. Maintaining equipment, specified facilities, systems, and right-of-way in accordance with the Link Rail Maintenance Management Plan and the Link Rail Maintenance Matrix attached hereto as Exhibit D;

 C. Preparing, updating, and maintaining all procedures for the plans as listed in the Responsibility Matrix attached as Exhibit E;